oldhawaii/oldhawaii-metadata/README.md

 # oldhawaii-metadata

-Tool for collecting oldhawaii metadata based on Reflux
+Tool for collecting oldhawaii metadata using React/Redux.

+This project is split up into two components:

+  * api
+  * www

+## API

+## WWW